Message from the Executive Director

 - Cornell University, INSEAD, and WIPO, The Global Innovation Index 2014: The Human Factor In innovation.
 2014: Fontainebleau, Ithaca, and Geneva.

 - Australian Government.
 (2016).
-Boosting the Commercial Returns from Research, (opens in a new window) accessed March, 2016.
+Boosting the Commercial Returns from Research.
+Accessed March, 2016.